-Absence by any commissioner from four (4) comparison regular meetings of the city commission shall operate to vacate the seat of such member, unless such absence is exceed by the city commission, by formal action duly entered upon the minutes.
-Any member of the cay commission who shall violate the provisions of article VI, section 6.06 of this charter shall forfeit his or her of the cay.
+Absence by any commissioner from four (4) consecutive regular meetings of the city commission shall operate to vacate the seat of such member, unless such absence is excused by the city commission, by formal action duly entered upon the minutes.
+Any member of the city commission who shall violate the provisions of article VI, section 6.06 of this charter shall forfeit his or her office.